Application Procedure for all candidates

 All applicants are required to follow the University guidelines on the admissions process:

-The deadline for receipt of applications is the 24th Jan 2014. (see also "When to Apply" in the Application Guide by the university Graduate Admissions Office.)
+The next round of applications will open on 1st September 2014.
+The deadline for receipt of applications will be 23rd January 2015. (see also "When to Apply" in the Application Guide by the university Graduate Admissions Office.)

 Programme Code (or course code)